-For the transaction between Rs.10000 and Rs.1lakh, charged RS.6 per transaction.
+For the transaction between Rs.10000 and Rs.1 lakh, Rs.6 will be charged per transaction.

-For transaction between RS.1 lakh and RS.2 lakh, charged Rs.14 per transaction.
+For transaction between Rs.1 lakh and Rs.2 lakhs, Rs.14 will be charged per transaction.

 For NEFT transfer, there is no minimum or maximum limit.
-But on one case, for the case based remittance, maximum amount transfer through NEFT is limited to Rs.50000.
+Only for the case based remittance, maximum amount transfer through NEFT is limited to Rs.50000.